AST: Adaptive, Seamless, and Training-Free Precise Speech Editing: Experiments

 \subsubsection{Implementation Details}

-All experiments are conducted using a single NVIDIA RTX 5880 Ada Generation GPU equipped with 48GB of VRAM.
-For AST, we leverage IndexTTS-2 as the foundational model without any parameter updates (i.e., a training-free setting).
-The maximum guidance strength $\lambda$ is empirically set to $0.4$ by default, unless otherwise specified in the ablation studies.
-For the computation of evaluation metrics, we employ Whisper~\cite{radford2023robust} large-v3 to generate transcriptions of the edited speech, and utilize Qwen3-ForcedAligner-0.6B~\cite{shi2026qwen3} to perform word-level alignment.
+Experiments are conducted on a single NVIDIA RTX 5880 Ada GPU using IndexTTS-2 as the backbone.
+The guidance strength $\lambda$ is set to $0.8$ by default, which is selected by experiments on \textit{dev-clean} and \textit{dev-other} subset.
+For metric computation, we use Qwen3-ASR~\cite{shi2026qwen3} for transcription and Qwen3-ForcedAligner-0.6B~\cite{shi2026qwen3} for word-level forced alignment.
+Since each configuration is run only once, we report standard deviations using bootstrapping.